An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems: Convergence of the Ritz vector

 \section{Convergence of the Ritz vector}

-In this section, we will show that the Rayleigh--Ritz method may completely fail to compute $x_*$ since the associated Ritz vectors $\widetilde{x}$ are not unique since it is possible that the geometric multiplicity of $\mu$ is bigger than one.
-In this case, there are more than one Ritz vectors $\widetilde x$, each of which is generally a meaningless approximation to $x_*$ even if $\varepsilon=0$; that is, the method fails even if we have a perfect projection subspace $\mathcal{W}$ that contains $x_*$ exactly.
-Furthermore, even if $\widetilde x$ is unique, it may be very poor and even has no accuracy as $\varepsilon\rightarrow 0$.
+In this section, we will show that the Ritz vector $\widetilde x$ converges conditionally, meaning that the Rayleigh--Ritz method may fail to compute $x_*$.
+We will show that $\widetilde x$ even may not be unique, which corresponds to the case that the geometric multiplicity of $\mu$ is bigger than one, even if the desired $\lambda_*$ is simple.
+In this case, there are more than one Ritz vectors $\widetilde x$, each of which is generally a meaningless approximation to $x_*$ even if $\varepsilon=0$, causing that the method fails even if we have a perfect projection subspace $\mathcal{W}$ that contains $x_*$ exactly.
+Furthermore, even if $\widetilde x$ is unique, we will prove that there is no guarantee that it converges to $x_*$ as $\varepsilon\rightarrow 0$.
 Later on, we will construct examples to illustrate these assertions.